aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/dom-mutation-observer-observing-node-additions/_index.md

 A: Call `observer.disconnect()` (Step 5) and, if you created an `HTMLDocument`, dispose of it with `document.dispose()` to release native resources.

 ## Conclusion
-You’ve now learned how to **append element to body**, set up a **mutation observer java**, and **monitor DOM changes java** using Aspose.HTML for Java.
+You’ve now learned how to **create HTML document Java**, **append element to body**, set up a **mutation observer java**, and **monitor DOM changes java** using Aspose.HTML for Java.
 By following these steps you can reliably detect and react to any DOM mutation in your server‑side Java applications.
 Feel free to experiment with different node types, attribute observations, or even multiple observers to suit more complex scenarios.

 If you run into any issues, the community is ready to help in the [Aspose.HTML forum](https://forum.aspose.com/).
 For deeper API details, consult the official [Aspose.HTML for Java documentation](https://reference.aspose.com/html/java/).

 ---

-**Last Updated:** 2025-11-30
+**Last Updated:** 2026-02-02
 **Tested With:** Aspose.HTML for Java 24.11
 **Author:** Aspose